York Castle High School: School crest

 The book in the upper left hand corner of the crest bears the words, "Gloria Deo", meaning Glory be to God.

+Competitions

 Schools Challenge Quiz

 In 1972, York Castle High School was the winner of Jamaica Broadcasting Corporation (JBC, now TVJ) Schools Challenge Quiz competition in Jamaica.
 Team members were Omar Brown (captain), James Walsh, Lorence Brown and Lawrence Alexander.
 The team was coached by Ms Jackie Vernon (now Mrs. Jackie Bertram).
 York Castle High School holds the following records in the Schools Challenge Quiz competition: